yukaitung/lgdxrobot-docs/content/cloud/setup/prerequisite.md

 ### Certificate For Robots Connection (gRPC)

-The connection for robots requires certificate, so we need to create a certificate for grpc.

-Create a config file `grpc.conf`, you can change the 192.168.1.123 to suitable IP address.
+Create a config file named `grpc.conf`.
+Replace `192.168.1.123` with your actual server IP:

 ```
 [req]